 – If you decide to purchase the Razorba, there is an additional attachment called the stud stamper for an additional $11 (3 Pack).
 It’s an applicator brush that attaches to the end of the Razorba.

-The Aquasentials Easy Lotion Applicator is a great one and only cost are $7 on Amazon.
+The Aquasentials Easy Lotion Applicator is a great one, and the cost is $7 on Amazon.

-- Antiseptic and Moisturizer – These are essential products for post-shave maintenance.
+These are essential products for post-shave maintenance.

 2. Take a Warm Shower

 I would suggest that you remain in the shower when performing the actual shaving as this will make cleanup much easier.

 3. Apply Preshave Oil and Shave Gel

 After you dry your back, apply the preshave oil first with an applicator brush and then apply the shave gel.

 5. Apply Antiseptic and Moisturizer

 Once you are satisfied, you should apply antiseptic with the applicator brush to help close the pores and kill any bacteria that can cause pimples as the back can be a problematic area for acne.

-If You Have a Helping Hand – If you have somebody to help you out, simply follow the instructions above the same as you would if you’re doing it yourself but obviously the products, such as the applicator brush and the Razorba will not be necessary.
+If You Have a Helping Hand – If you have somebody to help you out, simply follow the instructions on how to shave your back the same as you would if you’re doing it yourself but obviously the products, such as the applicator brush and the Razorba will not be necessary.

-Electric Shaver – If you decide to use the electric shaver, the preshave oil and shaving gel are not necessary but I would still definitely use an antiseptic and moisturizer/aftershave balm after shaving.
+Electric Shaver – If you decide to use the electric shaver, the preshave oil, and shaving gel are not necessary but I would still definitely use an antiseptic and moisturizer/aftershave balm after shaving.